Skip to content

 Per-tenant Anthropic key Resolved from the tenant's anthropic_secret_name — keys are not shared across tenants

-Per-tenant browser profile Mounted at /workspace/mantis-data/tenants/<tenant_id>/chrome-profile/<state_key>/ — cookies cannot bleed across tenants
+Per-tenant browser profile Mounted at /workspace/mantis-data/tenants/<tenant_id>/chrome-profile/<profile_id>/ — cookies cannot bleed across tenants

-Per-tenant run state Same volume layout — state_key is server-prefixed so callers cannot read another tenant's checkpoint
+Per-tenant run state Same volume layout — profile_id / workflow_id / legacy state_key are all server-prefixed so callers cannot read another tenant's checkpoint

 Plan injection (e.g., loop_count: 999_999) Server-side hard caps clamp the values; oversized plans are rejected with 400